 I started to take photos during my teenage years.
-My first experience of real photography was with a home made cardboard box pinhole camera, using photographic paper as a film and which was developed in the under stairs cupboard using plant pot trays for the chemicals and a light bulb painted red to see by!
+My first experience of real photography was with a home made cardboard box pinhole camera, using photographic paper as film which was then developed in the under stairs cupboard using plant pot trays for the chemicals and a light bulb painted red to see by!

 In 2007 I just wanted to take a shot that had some impact, in fact any subject would have done!
 Images have always strongly appealed to me and the creation of ones that also appeal to others is something I enjoy.
 I particularly like landscape photography and seeing the countryside in great light.
 There's always that challenge to be locations at the crack of dawn and see something unique.

-Perhaps because of the that I greatly admire photographers like Joe Cornish and of course Charlie Waite who manage to marry subtly and impact in single images.
+Perhaps because of that I greatly admire photographers like Joe Cornish and of course Charlie Waite who manage to marry subtly and impact in single images.
 I also have interest in detailed, close up photography and a real soft spot for urban twilight shots, but the more photography I do the more I realise it’s really the light that makes the shot.

 In 2008 I was published in Amateur Photographer's reader pages, and in 2009 came 7th in the Amateur Photographer of the Year competition (but haven't made much impact since!)
 I've also had a cover photo on Herts Life Magazine and a number of images published since.

 In Jan 2010 I was awarded a Licentiate of the Royal Photographic Society.